Blackstone Publishing Presents Outdoor Adventure Memoir Book

 Susan Purvis saves lives and teaches others to do the same.

 Susan Purvis is a Lead Instructor with Wilderness Medical Associates and the American Institute for Avalanche Research and Education (AIARE).
-She is a professional member of the American Avalanche Association (AAA), the Explorers Club, and a Wilderness Medical Society member.
+She is a professional member of the American Avalanche Association (AAA), the Explorers Club, Wilderness Medical Society and ex Mountain Rescue Association member.

-An explorer by passion, Susan combines wilderness medicine, desert survival, exploration geology, and K-9 search and rescue to land jobs on all seven continents.
+An explorer by passion, Susan combines wilderness medicine, desert survival, exploration geology, and K9 training to land jobs on all seven continents.
 She teaches high altitude medicine for the local Mount Kilimanjaro and Mount Everest Guides.
 Susan has served as a medic at a remote field camp and ice breaker in Antarctica, explored for gold in the Dominican Republic and produced a documentary in the Amazon jungle.
-Susan also spent a decade working at an urgent care ski clinic in Crested Butte where she also worked as a professional ski patroller, guide, K-9 avalanche expert and SAR member.
+Susan also spent a decade working at an urgent care ski clinic in Crested Butte where she also worked as a professional ski patroller, guide, K9 avalanche expert and search and rescue member.
 Susan was named a brand Ambassador for Marmot and received Congressional Recognition for her role in avalanche search and rescue.

-When Susan is not teaching you can find her boating on the cold, clear rivers in northern Montana or in search of the last snow powder stash.
+When Susan is not teaching you can find her skiing Colorado powder, training avalanche dogs and search dogs, boating on the cold, clear rivers in northern Montana.
 Go Find is her first book.

 Sierra Club lists GO FIND as top 15 best reads.